anthony4527/Poker-Hands-Kata/README.md

 Testing of the Program
 ======================
-The comparePokerHandTest class include simple test and parameterized test cases, using csv file in resources folder, for testing the program.
-The test class can be run to verify program passes all test cases.
+The **PokerHandCompareTest class in Test folder** includes simple test and parameterized test cases, using csv files in resources folder, for testing the program.
+The test class can be run to verify program passes all 50+ test cases.
 The test cases for invalid input of poker hands are also included, in the InvalidCard csv file.
 The Poker Hand program will throw exceptions if any invalid card value, suit or number of cards are input.